fireship-io/fireship.io/hugo/content/style-guide.md

 - Feel free to pull request typos or obvious minor fixes (no issues or discussion necessary).
 - Discuss your article ideas on Slack first.
 - Content is managed with [Hugo](https://gohugo.io) and located under `hugo/content`.
-- If you contribute I want to make it worth-your-while (see tier below)
+- If you contribute I want to make it worth your while (see tier below)

 ### Contribution Tier